plone/training/gatsby/searchtraversal.rst

 Exercise
 ++++++++

-Now that we have all the data from the Plone site being fetched and available using GraphQL, try to get data for this particular page with id ``https://plonedemo.kitconcept.com/en/demo/a-news-item``.
+Now that we have all the data from the Plone site being fetched and available using GraphQL, try to get data for this particular page with id https://plonedemo.kitconcept.com/en/demo/a-news-item.

 ..  admonition:: Solution
     :class: toggle

-    Since we it is a News Item, we can directly use GraphQL to query for ``ploneNewsItem``:
+    Since it is a News Item, we can directly use GraphQL to query for ``ploneNewsItem``:

     .. code-block:: none